Stay Safe Online

 4. Update Software Regularly: Keep your operating system, browser, and other software up to date to protect against vulnerabilities.
 Automatic updates should be enabled whenever possible to ensure you receive the latest security patches.

 7. Secure Your Wi-Fi Network: Use a strong password to protect your home Wi-Fi network, and consider enabling network encryption (WPA3 if available).
-Avoid using public Wi-Fi for snsitive transactions, and if necessary, use a virtual private network (VPN) to secure your connection.
+Avoid using public Wi-Fi for sensitive transactions, and if necessary, use a virtual private network (VPN) to secure your connection.

 8. Be Mindful of Social Media Sharing: Limit the amount of personal information you share on social media platforms.
 Cybercriminals can use information from your social media profiles to guess passwords or answer security questions.